 Appendix 4: Edible crops by month of use

 Resources: Useful organisations, suppliers and publications

-"This book is a magnificiently produced and massive tome that is sure to become every forest gardener's horticultural toolkit and bible."
+A magnificiently produced tome that is sure to become every forest gardener's horticultural toolkit and bible.

-"Marting has produced a book that is not only visually beautiful but very practical, offering advice on planning, designing, planting and general maintenance."
+Martin has produced a book that is not only visually beautiful but very practical, offering advice on planning, designing, planting and general maintenance.

-"Martin's book is visually stunning with beautiful photography and illustrations, accompanying very informative and well constructed text."
+Visually stunning with beautiful photography and illustrations, accompanying very informative and well constructed text.

-Martin Crawford has spent over 20 years in organic agriculture and horticulture, and is director of the Agroforestry Research Trust, a non-profit-making charity that researches into temperate agroforestry and all aspects of plant cropping and uses, with a focus on tree, shrub and perennial crops.
-The Trust produces several publications and a quarterly journal, and sells plants and seeds.
-See www.agroforestry.co.uk for more information.
+Martin Crawford has worked in organic agriculture and horticulture for many years.
+He is director of the Agroforestry Research Trust, a charity that researches temperate agroforestry and all aspects of plant cropping and uses, with a focus on tree, shrub and perennial crops.